OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 your problem object.

-The OpenMDAO `Group` API includes three methods that are invoked during the `setup` process: `setup`, `configure`, and `initialize`.
+The OpenMDAO `Group` API includes three methods that are invoked during the `setup` process:
+`initialize`, `setup`, and `configure`.
 Most of the time, `setup` is all you need to build a group.
 The specific use case for `configure` is shown below in the next section.
 The `initialize` method is only used for declaring options for your group (and also in `Component`), and their placement here allows them to be passed into the group as instantiation arguments.